RayKitajima/Rutile/docs/config_markdown.md

 ### DefaultLanguage

 ISO639 style language definition.
-Rutile will generate i18n file for your Titanium app accoding to this language.
+Rutile will generate i18n file for your Titanium app according to this language.

-Curenntly en(english) and ja(japanese) is supported.
+Currently en(English) and ja(Japanese) is supported.

-If you would like to make other language i18n file for yor app, at first, generate by supported language, then copy it and edit for your lnaguage.
+If you would like to make other language i18n file for your app, at first, generate by supported language, then copy it and edit for your language.

 ### Map